ARCHIVE

 LEC GmbH, Graz / Graz University of Technology

-When diesel-gas dual fuel engines are operated in gas mode, the homogeneous gas-air mixture in the combustion chamber is ignited by injecting a small amount of diesel fuel.
+In the gas operating mode of diesel-gas dual-fuel engines, the homogeneous gas-air mixture in the combustion chamber is ignited by injecting a small amount of diesel fuel.
 This diesel pilot injection has a significant influence on the performance of the combustion concept.
-Good ignition of the lean mixture with low NOx emissions is a challenge, especially for injection systems of fully flexible diesel-gas engines that use the same diesel injector in gas mode as well as in pure diesel mode.
-Optimization of diesel pilot injection is thus an important starting point for improving the diesel-gas combustion concept in order
+Particularly for injection systems of fully flexible diesel-gas engines, which cover both the gas operating mode and pure diesel operation with just one diesel injector, good ignition of the lean mixture with simultaneously low NOx emissions is a challenge.
+The optimization of diesel pilot injection is therefore an important starting point for improving the diesel-gas combustion process in order to reduce the current performance deficits compared to monovalent gas engine concepts with gas-purged prechamber.

 Session 3

-Chairman: Professor Lars M. Nerheim Bergen University, Bergen, N
+Managing Director: Professor Lars M. Nerheim Bergen University, Bergen, N

 Lukas Virnich*, José Geiger, Dirk Bergmann, Harsh Sankhla